 13. Straight Bangs with Bob

-Embrace your fierce and edgy side with straight bangs and a blunt bob.
+Embrace your fierce and edgy side with straight bangs and a blunt bob haircut.
 Ask your stylist at the hair salon to forgo layers and keep the edges sharp.
 This look is best styled as sleek and smooth.
 Use your flat iron to straighten your hair, turning the barrel under slightly as you get to the very end.
 Make sure you use a heat protection spray or cream so that your hair is protected and doesn’t get flyaways.
 A smoothing serum will also help keep your look glossy.
 Choose a bold color such as red or black for an extra edge.
 Pair your straight bangs and blunt bob with a bright red lipstick, sharp winged eyeliner, and you’ll be looking both stunning and formidable.

 14. Soft Bangs with Side Braid

-15. Straight Bangs + Half Up Half Down Hair
+15. Straight Bangs with Half Up Half Down Hair

 16. Bangs with Side Buns and Half Up Half

 17. Curly Bangs with Hair Down